ssunsonic/ssunsonic/README.md

 ### Welcome 🌍!

-I am a senior at UC Davis studying Statistics and Economics.
-I have developed a solid foundation in statistical modeling 🔢, ML theory, and certain branches of mathematics through courses, projects, and professional experience.
-Currently, I work as a Statistical Analyst for UC Davis [Datalab][link], performing various tasks such as data acquisition, training detection models, and leveraging new technologies.
-Topics that I am currently interested in and will explore further include LLMs, Data Visualization, and Computer Vision.
+I work as a Statistical Analyst for UC Davis [Datalab][link], performing various tasks such as data acquisition, training detection models, and leveraging new technologies.
+An aspiring Data Scientist/MLE, wanting to blend my academic and industrial experiences into something of meaningful and creative value.
+I'm inspired by those that chase relentless creative pursuits.

-I'm an aspiring Data Scientist/MLE, with hopes of blending my academic background and future work experience into business value.
 My goal as of late is to become a Data Analyst for a few years, understand the in and outs of how data-driven processes create valuable and productive cultures, and then transition.
 To showcase skills outside of my professional experience, I'm solving cases through the [8 Week SQL Challenge][sql] and plan on developing cool and intuitive visuals in form of dashboards, reports, or charts.

-I am a naturally curious person with a hunger for wisdom and knowledge, and always appreciate an intellectually stimulating conversation.
+I'm currently very interested in computer vision + data visualization.
 When I'm not here, you can find me at the 🏖 , on the pitch 💫, playing casual guitar, or anywhere with an affinity for delicious food.

 [link]:https://datalab.ucdavis.edu/
 [sql]:https://8weeksqlchallenge.com/